intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Introduction

 \section{Introduction}

 Statisticians and data scientists are often called to manipulate, analyze, and summarize datasets that present high-dimensional and elaborate dependency structures.
-In multiple cases, these large datasets contain variables characterized by a considerable amount of redundant information.
+In numerous cases, these large datasets contain variables characterized by a considerable amount of redundant information.
 One can exploit these redundancies to represent a large dataset on a much lower-dimensional scale.
 This summarization procedure, called \emph{dimensionality reduction}, is a fundamental step in many statistical analyses.
-For example, dimensionality reduction techniques make otherwise challenging tasks as large data manipulation and visualization feasible by reducing computational time and memory requirements.
+For example, dimensionality reduction techniques grant the feasibility of otherwise challenging tasks such as large data manipulation and visualization by reducing computational time and memory requirements.

-More formally, dimensionality reduction is possible whenever the data points take place on one or more manifolds characterized by a lower dimension than what has been originally observed.
-We call the dimension of a latent, potentially non-linear manifold the \emph{intrinsic dimension} (\texttt{id}).
-Several other definitions of \texttt{id} exist in the literature.
-For example, we can see the \texttt{id} as the minimal number of parameters needed to represent all the information contained in the data without significant information loss \citep{Ansuini2019, Rozza2011, Bennett1969}.
-Intuitively, the \texttt{id} is an indicator of the complexity of the features of a dataset.
+More formally, dimensionality reduction is possible whenever the data points take place on one or more manifolds characterized by a lower dimension than what has been observed initially.
+In this context, the word \emph{manifold} is used to indicate a constraint surface embedded in high-dimensional space along which dissimilarities between data points are best represented \citep{Tenn, Lee2008}.
+We call the dimension of a latent, potentially nonlinear manifold the \emph{intrinsic dimension} (ID).
+Several other definitions of ID exist in the literature.
+For example, we can regard the ID as the minimal number of parameters needed to represent all the information contained in the data without significant information loss \citep{Ansuini2019, Rozza2011, Bennett1969}.\\ Intuitively, the ID is an indicator of the complexity of the features of a dataset.
 It is a necessary piece of information to have before attempting to perform any dimensionality reduction, manifold learning, or visualization tasks.
-Indeed, most dimensionality reduction methods would be worthless without a reliable estimate of the true \texttt{id} they need to target: an underestimated \texttt{id} value can cause needless information loss.
+Indeed, most dimensionality reduction methods would be worthless without a reliable estimate of the true ID they need to target: an underestimated ID value can cause needless information loss.
 At the same time, the reverse can lead to an unnecessary waste of time and computational resources \citep{Hino2017}.
+Beyond dimensionality reduction, ID estimation methods have been successfully employed, for instance, in studying physical systems \citep{Mendes-Santos2021} and analyzing neural networks \citep{Ansuini2019}.
+For more examples of applications, see also \citet{Carter2010} and the references in the discussion in \citet{Bac2021}.